-Students may be required to travel up to 200 miles away from campus to attend clinical assignments, depending on programmatic requirements.
+Students may be required to travel up to 250 miles away from campus to attend clinical assignments, depending on programmatic requirements.
 Specific information regarding travel distance to clinical assignments will be provided to students during the enrollment process.
 Students are responsible for their own travel to and from clinical assignments and must plan accordingly.
-Students are responsible for all costs related to travel to and from clinical sites, including, but not limited to, meals, lodging and fuel.